 Session attendees takeaways:

-Looking forward to Krista Smith's session?
+Looking forward to this session?
 Share it!

 Krista Smith is the manager of digital marketing and social media in the Division of Marketing & Communications at Texas A&M University.
 Krista works to curate the digital presence of the university to grow the Texas A&M brand and provides strategic direction for the university’s social media program.
 She has built and managed content and campaigns across Texas A&M’s social media platforms, leading to the university consistently being recognized as one of the most engaging and influential universities online.
 Krista holds a B.A. in Communication from Texas A&M and an MBA with a concentration in marketing from the University of Houston.